- Tuition & Financial Aid

 Q: How diverse is the student body?

-A: For students matriculating in the Fall of 2016, the 75th percentile LSAT score was 150 and the 25th percentile LSAT score was 146.
-The 75th percentile undergraduate GPA was 3.35 and the 25th percentile undergraduate GPA was 2.73.
+A: For students matriculating in 2020, the 75th percentile LSAT score was 151 and the 25th percentile LSAT score was 147.
+The 75th percentile undergraduate GPA was 3.43 and the 25th percentile undergraduate GPA was 2.82.

-A: Attending law school full-time (12-16 credits per semester), most students complete the J.D. program within 3 years, but may accelerate to 2½ years by attending summer sessions.
-Part-time students (8-11 credits per semester) usually take 4 years to complete the J.D. program, but may accelerate to 3½ years by attending summer sessions.
-Touro Law also offers a 2-year accelerated and a 5-year part-time evening program.
+A: Attending law school full-time (12-16 credits per semester), most students complete the JD program within 3 years, but may accelerate to 2½ years by attending summer sessions.
+Part-time students (9-11 credits per semester) usually take a little under 4 years to complete the JD program, but may accelerate to 3½ years by attending summer sessions.
+Touro Law also offers a 2-year accelerated JD program.
+Students in the accelerated program take the bar exam 26 months after the start of classes.